-- 9.1.1.
-Days of Cash on Hand: - 9.1.1.1.
+- 9.1.1.1.
 Definition: The days of operating expenses that can be covered by the unrestricted cash on hand. - 9.1.1.2.
 Formula: Cash, cash equivalents and short-term investments divided by total operating expenditures, less depreciation/amortization and in-kind plus principal payments on debt divided by days in the reporting period.
 The short-term investments as used above must mature within three (3) months and should not include common stock.
 Any amount of cash from a line of credit should be broken out separately. - 9.1.1.3.
 Performance Standard: The Contractor shall have enough cash and cash equivalents to cover expenditures for a minimum of thirty (30) calendar days with no variance allowed.